dejmedus/fav-fonts/CHECKLIST.md

 *Structure*

 - [X] Header with minor navigation *(Logo and Catalog/Featured/Articles/About link list)*
-- [ ] Nav with Major navigation / page-manipulation *(search, custom text, font-size, dark/light mode, grid/list mode, and reset)*
+- [X] Nav with Major navigation / page-manipulation *(search, custom text, font-size, dark/light mode, ~~grid/list mode~~, and reset)*
 - [X] Main section for the font cards
 - [ ] ~~Font cards which display the Font Name, the sample text, and an add button (the font creator is not available via the api, so it is **not** required in tiers 2 or 3)~~
-- [ ] Button that allows user to click and scroll back up to the top *(there could be up to 959 fonts displayed, so you need this!)*
+- [X] Button that allows user to click and scroll back up to the top *(there could be up to 959 fonts displayed, so you need this!)*
 - [X] Footer section with your developer information

 *Style*

 - [X] Sample text in each card should be displayed in the corresponding font
-- [ ] Buttons/links should be evident (make sure the cursor changes, etc.)
+- [X] Buttons/links should be evident (make sure the cursor changes, etc.)
-- [ ] Implement a way to handle overflow from sample text in font cards, as the font size is adjustable
+- [X] Implement a way to handle overflow from sample text in font cards, as the font size is adjustable

 *Functionality*